telus/tds-community/packages/DatePicker/DatePicker.md

 />
 ```

+### Moment.js

+Moment.js is library that wraps the native JavaScript Date object.
+It provides additional features making working with dates easier.
+It is a requirement for the `react-dates` library which is used by the `DatePicker` component.
+In order to use the `DatePicker` component you must add `moment` as a dependency in your project.

 ### Localization in DatePicker

-- Localization can be implemented by updating the moment instance using `moment.locale(language)` in the consuming application.
+- Localization can be implemented by updating the moment instance using `moment.locale(language)` in the consuming application
-- For instance if we want a french DatePicker, just update the moment instance as `moment.locale('fr')`, it will render the DatePicker using french content.
+- For instance if we want a French `DatePicker`, just update the moment instance as `moment.locale('fr')`, it will render the `DatePicker` using French content
-- Refer <https://momentjs.com/docs/#/i18n/getting-locale/> for more details on moment localization.
+- Refer <https://momentjs.com/docs/#/i18n/getting-locale/> for more details on `moment` localization